Trixzyy/gpt-3.5-chat-bot/README.md

 This is a simple Discord chat bot built using discord.js and the gpt-3.5-turbo model from Open AI.
 This is the same model used for the popular chatbot Chat GPT.

-> This fork allows for indivudal conversations and improve the chatbot's performance and make conversations more manageable
+> This fork allows for indivudal conversations with a memory and improve the chatbot's performance and make conversations more manageable

 A full video tutorial for this chat bot can be found [here](https://youtu.be/CB76_GDrPsE)